-I work at the intersection of strategy, systems, and operations.
 My background has centered on complex planning environments where definitions, constraints, and ownership have to stay coherent across many stakeholders.
-Over time, that led me to a broader belief: most organizations do not struggle because they lack effort.
-They struggle because complexity outgrows the clarity of the system.
-My work focuses on rebuilding that clarity through better truths, stronger mechanisms, and decisions leadership can trust.
+Over time, that led me to a broader belief: most organizations don’t struggle because they lack effort.
+They struggle because complexity outgrows the clarity of their system.

 Manager, Capacity Planning